 - If using your widescreen TV as a PC/Mac monitor, open your browser and login to your intranet as the targeted Contributor for the JostleTV Program you wish to run.

 - If using a Smart TV, or similar display device, connect it to the internet, either directly through your router with an ethernet cable or by setting up your TV’s wireless connection (usually found in its Network Settings menu).
-Also, log into your Jostle intranet via desktop or mobile app.
+Also, log into your Jostle platform via the Jostle desktop or mobile app.

 - Go to your intranet's Main Navigation, click the action menu icon (three dots) next to the Admin Settings link.